Shopify/product-taxonomy/dev/README.md

 # Hacking on product-taxonomy

 This is a simple ruby app with a few models and serializers.
 The bulk of the work is parsing `data/` into a tree of `app/models/category.rb` to serialize reliably to `/dist/`.
-The app is setup to be rails-like, but  is not a rails app, though is using an in-memory `ActiveRecord` setup.
+The app is setup to be rails-like, but  is not a rails app, though is using `ActiveRecord`.

 ## Diving in 🤿